 The journey inward is a powerful tool for increasing your emotional and physical well-being.
 To begin a practice, you’ll need to create a comfortable and supportive environment.
 Start by finding a quiet space in your home that is free from distractions.
 You can also consider getting comfortable seating, such as a cushion, bench or chair, to help you relax.

 Once you have your space set up, it’s time to decide how you want to meditate.
 Explore the ones listed earlier to find a form that resonates with you and your goals.

-Once you’ve chosen your meditation type, it’s time to begin your practice.
+Once you’ve chosen your way to meditate, it’s time to begin your practice.
 Make sure you set aside a designated time each day to meditate.
 You can also use a timer to keep track of your practice.
 Once you’ve begun your practice, focus on your breath.
 Notice the sensation of each inhalation and exhalation.
 Do your best to stay present and embrace any thoughts or feelings that come up without judgement.

 Over time, you’ll find that your practice will become easier and more enjoyable.
 Remember to be patient and compassionate with yourself as you embark on this awareness journey.

 How to Meditate: Preparing and Practice

 Preparing to meditate involves setting the stage for a successful practice.
 Here are some tips for preparing:

 1. Find a comfortable space: Before starting to meditate, find a comfortable, quiet space that is free from distractions.
 Make sure the temperature of the space is comfortable, and the lighting is dim or natural.